alphagov/publishing-api/doc/api.md

 - If a path reservation exists for the supplied base_path and a different a publishing_app, and `override_existing` is true, the existing reservation will be updated to the supplied publishing_app.

+## `DELETE /paths/:base_path`

+ [Request/response detail][unreserve-path-pact]

+Unreserves a path for a publishing application.
+Returns success or failure only.

+### Path parameters

+- `base_path`
+  - Identifies the path that will be unreserved

+### JSON parameters:

+- `publishing_app` *(required)*
+  - The name of the application making this request, words separated with hyphens.

+### State changes

+- If no path reservation for the supplied base_path is present, the command will fail.
+- If a path reservation exists for the supplied base_path but a different publishing_app, the command will fail.

 ## `GET /debug/:content_id`